Ohio Turnpike Toll.com

 Annual savings by trip frequency

-Class 1, full-route round-trip equivalent.
-Numbers are toll savings only and do not include the refundable $25 deposit or the $0.75 monthly fee (waived at 30+ trips).
+Class 1, full-route westbound crossings.
+Numbers are toll savings only and do not include the $28 setup ($25 deposit + $3 activation) or the $0.75 monthly lease fee (waived at 30+ trips).

 Full crossings / yrE-ZPassCashYou save